BEREANS BIBLE INSTITUTE

 The 4Winds 10 Principles of Biblical Interpretation:

 • III.
 The grammar of the original languages must not be violated, but it's nuances allowed to guide interpretation.
+Hebrew and Greek words must not be given special ("spiritual") meanings apart from their common usage throughout Scripture.

 • VII.
 Interpretation must be progressive; newer revelation compliments and explains older revelation, but never contradicts it.